Excerpts and summaries from “History of the First Presbyterian Church” compiled by Oscar D. McCollum, Jr., edited and designed by Krystine Lewis, 2011

 The education wing was built behind the existing structure at a contract price of $16,850, and it was dedicated on Sept.
 18, 1955.

 In the 1970s combined choirs from First Presbyterian and First Methodist Churches sang for the Christmas services at both churches.
 In 1972 total membership was 140, and the budget was $18,000.

-In July 2011 the church celebrated a wonderful 125th Anniversary.
-Oscar McCullum compiled a book HISTORY OF THE FIRST PRESBYTERIAN CHURCH, edited and designed by Krystine Lewis.
-This article is taken from that book.
-For a complete list of pastors and many more details, please pick up a copy of the book in the church foyer.
+In July 2011 the church celebrated a wonderful 125th anniversary.
+Oscar McCollum compiled a booklet, “History of the First Presbyterian Church,” edited and designed by Krystine Lewis.
+This article is taken from that booklet.
+For a complete list of pastors and many more details, please pick up a copy of the booklet in the church foyer.